RAF Bovingdon: Other film and television appearances

 In the 1960s, Bovingdon was used in the production of four World War II films, The War Lover (1962); 633 Squadron (1964) Battle of Britain (1969) and Mosquito Squadron (1969).
 Although flying ceased at the airfield in 1969, it was also used to film parts of the flying car scenes in the James Bond film The Man With the Golden Gun starring Roger Moore, when the palm trees fold down as it takes off.
 In 1977, parts of the Golden Gate Bridge sequence from Superman were filmed on one of the runways.
-In 1978, some flying scenes for the film Hanover Street..
+In 1978, some flying scenes for the film Hanover Street were shot there.
 The site was also used in the 2016 Star Wars film Rogue One, representing the planet Scarif.

-On television, it served as the location for at least one black and white episode of The Avengers "The Hour That Never Was", starring Patrick Macnee and Diana Rigg featuring Gerald Harper and Roy Kinnear as well as the 1980 Blake's 7 episode The Harvest of Kairos as the surface of the planet Kairos.
-An airstrip at the airfield is also reputed to have been used in the opening credits of the 1967 television series The Prisoner in which Patrick McGoohan is seen driving a Lotus Super Seven car past the camera at speed.
+On television, it served as the location for at least one black and white episode of The Avengers, "The Hour That Never Was", starring Patrick Macnee and Diana Rigg, featuring Gerald Harper and Roy Kinnear, as well as the 1980 Blake's 7 episode "The Harvest of Kairos" as the surface of the planet Kairos.
+An airstrip at the airfield is also reputed to have been used in the opening credits of the 1967 television series The Prisoner, in which Patrick McGoohan is seen driving a Lotus Super Seven car past the camera at speed.
 The control tower and airfield was the filming location for the 1981 movie Silver Dream Racer starring David Essex and Beau Bridges.
 In the movie, the montage scene before the final race shows Essex and Christina Raines training for the forthcoming grand prix.
 It has continued to be used in various TV shows up to the present day.
 The airfield has also been used in the production of the film Bohemian Rhapsody, as the production crew were required to recreate the 1985 Live Aid set.